nicholasmetherall/mineral_resource_detection/README.md

 mineral_resource_classifier

-Broad instructions were to bring a worfklow from Google Earth Engine into DEP.
-There were three potential ways to prepare the input datasets (cloudless mosaics):
+Broad instructions were to bring a machine learning worfklow from Google Earth Engine (GEE) into DEP.
+In November through trial and error, we found that this requires having pre-generated input training images.
+The approach would be more complicated than the GEE approach and the approaches used in the Tonga workshop which both did not work in the analytics hub.
+As a result, there were three potential ways to prepare the input datasets (cloudless mosaics):

 1. depal functions (same methods for Tonga workshop to download using depal functions)
 a.
 First - tried to define using boundary for all of Fiji but this had a dateline issue.